suyashmahar/RISC-processor/README.md

 RISC processor
 ==============

 This repository contains basic implementation of a 32-bit single core unpipelined RISC processor written in Verilog.
-This project was to understand how processors and operating systems work.
+This is a hobby project to understand how processors and operating systems work.

 Along with processor a simple assembler and disassembler written in python is also included.